pete3n/nix-pi/README.md

 flake that this was based on.

 ## Build instructions:
-Ensure [Flakes are enabled](https://nixos.wiki/wiki/Flakes) on your system and that your system can build aarch64-linux binaries.
+Ensure [Flakes are enabled](https://nixos.wiki/wiki/Flakes) on your system.
+This flake will cross-compile an aarch64-linux system on an x86_64-linux system.

 Clone this branch -
 ```